savegame/QField/docs/docs/old-doc/project-management/vector-layers.md

 can be based on the geometry or expression variables.

 ::: {.container .clearer .text-center}
-![Configuration of a formatted date as default value](../assets/images/default_value_configuration.png)
+!![Configuration of a formatted date as default value](../assets/images/default_value_configuration.png)
 :::